Dr. Kristina Höschlová is the founder and director of the Mountain Medicine Course in the Czech Republic.

 Graduated from the 3rd Faculty of Medicine, Charles University in Prague in 2003 and specialized in anaesthesiology and resuscitation, and in emergency medicine.
 In 2015 accomplished the International Master Course in Mountain Medicine in Varese, Italy.
 Currently employed as a medical doctor with the Liberec region Emergency Medical Services.

 Previously, she worked at the Clinic of Anaesthesiology and Resuscitation of Trauma Center at the University Hospital Královské Vinohrady in Prague and with the emergency services Samaritan International in the region Prague-West.
 Further she spent four winter seasons as an emergency doctor in Alpine ski centers in France (Briancon and Avoriaz), and in Switzerland (Verbier).
 In Avoriaz she worked as a mountain rescue doctor with Mont Blanc Helicopteres.

 She is a lecturer of emergency medicine and mountain medicine at the Third Faculty of Medicine, Charles University in Prague and in the Institute of Postgraduate Medical Education.

-Kristina Höschlová gives regularly lectures in mountain medicine at different medical and mountain congresses in the Czech Republic and abroad.
+Kristina Höschlová gives regularly lectures in emergency and mountain medicine at different medical and mountain congresses in the Czech Republic and abroad.
+Kristina is author of two books: Doctor Between the Sky and the Mountains and Doctor Between the Desert and the Mines.
 More about KH on youtube or stream.